 She does see some improvements among students thanks to Britm i Parë’s work.

 “We have noticed a marked improvement in students’ debates and essays.
 Their arguments are better structured.
 We see them connecting with experienced activists at our workshops.
 They are learning how to become involved in civil society.
-Their interest is giving activists find new motivation to carry out projects and advocacy campaigns,” she says.
+Their interest is giving activists new motivation to carry out projects and advocacy campaigns,” she says.

 Opening a window to the world for youth in Kosovo